1024inc/engineering-blog/_tabs/principles.md

 order: 0
 ---

-**We are a bunch of passionate devs having fun building easy to use and valuable products together.
-To do so, we follow these princilpes**
+**We are a bunch of passionate devs having fun building practical products together.
+To do so, we follow the following principles**

 ## We reduce scope
 _"Focus Narrow, Deliver Big: Less really is more."_